forfudan/MojoMiji/src/miji/basic/copy.md

 The downside of Mojo's semantic is that you have to use an extra `^` sigil every time for move operations.

 :::

+## Major changes in this chapter

+- 2025-09-25: Add this chapter to accommodate to the changes in Mojo v0.25.6.